 Every month, our Chef Amanda and author Padma Venkatraman pair up to share a recipe and writing prompt for our Highlights Foundation family.
 Padma creates the prompts based on a book from one of our Highlights Foundation faculty, and Chef Amanda shares a recipe from the kitchen at the Barn.

 Brand-New Bubbe, written by Sarah Aronson, illustrated by Ariel Land

-n her brand-new picture book, BRAND-NEW BUBBE, author Sarah Aronson introduces us to a delightfully irritated child and her wonderful grandmothers.
+In her brand-new picture book, Brand-New Bubbe, author Sarah Aronson introduces us to a delightfully irritated child and her wonderful grandmothers.

 Jillian loves her mom and her stepdad… she just isn’t all that keen on her newest grandmother, Bubbe!
 There’s sticky “red kissy-lips” kisses, and new holidays, and so much more!
 Bubbe is out to win Jillian’s heart, just as much as Jillian is willing to withhold it.
 Things heat up – quite literally – when Bubbe sets out to make some soup.
 Will Jillian’s annoyance turn to boiling anger, or will latent love bubble up at last?

 One of my favorite sentences from BRAND-NEW BUBBE is: “The kitchen smelled like a delicious trip around the world.”
 I wonder, how wide is your protagonist’s world?
 How well-traveled is your protagonist?

 Reading BRAND-NEW BUBBE, a charming testament to found family, makes me consider the vastness of what family means.
 What about with your own characters?
 Think of characters who aren’t related to your protagonist by blood, but love (or care).
 Who are they?
 Where are they from?
 Have they traveled widely in their minds, if not in the flesh?
 How does their familiarity with the geography of our world influence your protagonist?